rakesh2cp/Msd_Test/README.md

 1. for Q1 - Average of each Question’s "Data_Value" by year for all age groups Since the YearStart and YearEnd are same for all the rows hence the grouping is done on YearStart column.

-2. Below hdfs directories should not exist in the running environment /user/hive/nutrition_data /user/hive/msd_export_female /user/hive/msd_export_all
+2. Below hdfs directories should not exist in the running environment.
+	/user/hive/nutrition_data
+	/user/hive/msd_export_female
+	/user/hive/msd_export_all
-3. Below tables should not exist under msd database in Hive
+3. Below tables should not exist under msd database in Hive.

 nutrition_data, avg_data_val_all_age_grp, avg_data_val_female